conradsze/giphyviewer/README.md

 <h3>Approach </h4>

 Since the backend data is mostly provided by Giphy API, it only requires a well coded frontend. jQuary is one of the easiest libraries to handle the job, unlike reactJS and angularJS that requires express & nodeJS as a running server.
 This app only has 3 files and does not require a server to run, therefore, it is easier to host and go live.
 However, there is a trade off.
-Since it doesn’t require a running server, there isn't a secure to hide the API key.
-In order to protect the API key, clients have to enter their own API key.
-Fortunately, the audience of this application(so far) are also programmers, this should not be a problem.
+Since it doesn’t require a running server, there isn't a secure way to hide the API key.
+In order to protect the API key, clients have to enter their own API key(In the lastest version of the app, clients do not need to enter the API key since they are already encrypted by a third party library(SJCL) and embedded in the script which greatly lower the chance of the key getting stolen by github scraper).
 Another advantage of this app is that it doesn't require a database, as the data is being stored in the local storage, which is faster to pull and cheaper to host.
 Yet, the trade off will be that users cannot share the information if they are using two devices.
 It is because the data is only stored locally.

 <h3>Business Outcome  </h4>